 Intermediate Tie-dye Patterns

 You are ready to try new things.
 Intermediate patterns are next on your list.
-You will see the same basic folding techniques used.
-Only this time with complex dyeing patterns.
-You will see advanced spirals and geometric shapes.
+You will recognize some of the previous techniques.

 Blue Lightning